Orange (fruit)

 The orange, also called sweet orange to distinguish it from the bitter orange (Citrus × aurantium), is the fruit of a tree in the family Rutaceae.
 Botanically, this is the hybrid Citrus × sinensis, between the pomelo (Citrus maxima) and the mandarin orange (Citrus reticulata).
 The chloroplast genome, and therefore the maternal line, is that of pomelo.
 Hybrids of the sweet orange form later types of mandarin and the grapefruit.
 The sweet orange has had its full genome sequenced.

 The orange originated in a region encompassing Southern China, Northeast India, and Myanmar; the earliest mention of the sweet orange was in Chinese literature in 314 BC.
 Orange trees are widely grown in tropical and subtropical areas for their sweet fruit.
 The fruit of the orange tree can be eaten fresh or processed for its juice or fragrant peel.
-In 2022, 76 million tonnes of oranges were grown worldwide, with Brazil producing 22% of the total, followed by India and China.
+In 2024, 67 million tonnes of oranges were grown worldwide, with Brazil producing 23% of the total, followed by China and Mexico.

 Oranges, variously understood, have featured in human culture since ancient times.
 They first appear in Western art in the Arnolfini Portrait by Jan van Eyck, but they had been depicted in Chinese art centuries earlier, as in Zhao Lingrang's Song dynasty fan painting Yellow Oranges and Green Tangerines.
 By the 17th century, an orangery had become an item of prestige in Europe, as seen at the Versailles Orangerie.
 More recently, artists such as Vincent van Gogh, John Sloan, and Henri Matisse included oranges in their paintings.